 The law in NJ contains a specific provision which addresses assaults involving automobiles.
-An assault by auto case can come in the form of a disorderly persons offense, fourth degree crime, third degree crime or even a second degree crime.
+An assault by auto case can come in the form of a disorderly persons offense, fourth-degree crime, third-degree crime or even a second-degree crime.
 This can be a very serious offense with significant jail exposure and requires the involvement of an attorney experienced in both traffic law and criminal defense.
-Our firm, the Law Offices of Jonathan F. Marshall, possesses this knowledge and expertise and even includes a form prosecutor in New Jersey.
+Our firm, the Law Offices of Jonathan F. Marshall, possesses this knowledge and expertise and even includes a former prosecutor in New Jersey.
 One of our lawyers is available to assist you 24/7 and would be happy to answer your questions and concerns.

 Assault by Auto Law

 In order for an individual to be found guilty of assault by auto in NJ, he or she must: (1) be the operator of a car or other motor vehicle; (2) engage in reckless conduct; (3) cause an accident; and (4) cause injury to another as a result of this conduct.
 Reckless conduct involves actions manifesting extreme indifference to the welfare of others and can be established through, for example, speeding under N.J.S.A.
 39:4-97 or reckless driving under N.J.S.A.
 39:4-96.
 Recklessness is conclusively established for purposes of assault by auto where an accused is convicted of drunk driving under N.J.S.A.
 39: 4-50 or refusal to submit to a breath test under N.J.S.A.
 39:4-50.4.
 It is therefore very important that a lawyer be skilled in NJ DWI when handling an alcohol related assault by auto case.